 We approach Jews with respect and humility.
 Our call is to pray for the peace of Jerusalem (Psalm 122:6), to comfort His people and speak tenderly to them (Isaiah 40:1-2), and to remind them of who they are.
 Ours is a ministry of reconciliation and has nothing to do with turning Jews into Christians.

 Although the term “Christian” is recorded in the Bible, it’s a man made word and is part of the disguise that has prevented Jews from seeing Yeshua.
-Think about, Jesus wasn’t exactly a Christian was he?
+Think about it, Jesus wasn’t exactly a Christian was he?
 Given the history of horrific suffering the Jewish people have endured in the name of “Christianity” you can understand how it can be an obstacle.

 We want to remove obstacles.
 Our calling is to be reconciled to them and to be their friends.
-To pray for them, to love them, to comfort them, and to remind them of who they are… God’s first born son (Exodus 4:22) and, whenever possible, help them see and embrace Yeshua as their brother.
+To pray for them, to love them, to comfort them, and to remind them of who they are… God’s first born son (Exodus 4:22) and, whenever possible, to help them see and embrace Yeshua as their brother.

 (Read our blog post “Why Does Israel Still Matter“)

 "Comfort my people".

-We are “Stand With Israel’s” boots on the ground in Jerusalem.
+We are “Stand With Israel’s” boots on the ground in Jerusalem and the surrounding region.
 Reconciliation is not just our personal story it is the heartbeat of our ministry.

-Reconciliation is part of forgiveness, but it is really a separate and distinct process.
+Reconciliation is a part of forgiveness, but it is really a separate and distinct process.